 If you would like the content relating to your service area reviewed please contact the Disability and Dyslexia Service: email@example.com.

 Queen Mary's Disability and Dyslexia Service (DDS) offers support for all students with disabilities, specific learning differences and mental health difficulties at Queen Mary from application through to graduation.

 Our highly experienced team of staff offer advice, guidance and support in the following areas:

-Queen Mary University of London (QMUL) is committed to creating an environment where disabled staff can achieve their full potential.
+Queen Mary University of London is committed to creating an environment where disabled staff can achieve their full potential.

 If you have any queries about support available for disabled staff, please contact the Diversity Team.
 Your queries will be dealt with in confidence.